idalithb/CopyEdits.-Indexing/indexing-101/indexer-operations-and-containers/README.md

 - ***Lesson 3: Lab 2 - Configure Your Indexing Stack***: Indexing stack and Gnosis RPC node
     - Learn how to deploy The Graph indexing stack and connect to your Gnosis RPC (Remote Procedure Call) node to ensure a smooth data flow

-By the end of this unit students will have a foundation for indexer operations, containers, and the necessary configurations for a successful indexing stack deployment.
+By the end of this unit, students will have a foundation for indexer operations, containers, and the necessary configurations for a successful indexing stack deployment.